 By Lindsey Lyons

-Those interested in supporting The Trains at NorthPark through sponsorship, can do so by visiting thetrainsatnorthpark.com.
+Those interested in supporting The Trains at NorthPark by purchasing a railcar, as a sponsor or volunteer, can visit the website thetrainsatnorthpark.com.